Educational sessions offered at NTI 2018 will be available online in November.

 SuperSessions: Large sessions for all participants featuring national speakers and AACN leaders, geared toward professional success, future trends and/or national and global issues.
 Presented Monday, Tuesday and Wednesday mornings.
 CE contact hours

-Mastery Sessions: Three hour, more in-depth evidence-based sessions offered Monday through Thursday with a 15-minute break.
+Mastery Sessions: Two and a half hour, more in-depth evidence-based sessions offered Monday through Thursday.
 Content may not be product-specific.
 CE contact hours

 Pharmacology Content: Classroom sessions with a minimum portion of pharmacotherapeutic content on drug specific information, safe-prescribing practices, safe medication administration and prescribing methodologies.
 Designed based on requirements for APRN licensure and/or certification renewals.
 Search features are provided to identify these sessions.
 Content may not be product-specific.
 Pharmacology hours based on the percentage of content pertaining to pharmacology

 Sunrise Sessions: Early-morning breakfast sessions Tuesday and Wednesday funded by unrestricted grants from corporate supporters.
 Sessions are 90 minutes with approximately 75 percent clinical and 25 percent product-specific content.
-Limited seating, reservations required through NTI Network.
-CERP only – note NTI Network is in question and will be until after we go live
+Limited seating, reservations required through My NTI.
+CERP only

 ExpoEd Education: Product-specific educational and in-service style learning in the Critical Care Exposition hall.
 CERP only